What is YINI and Why?

 - INI → simple

-key = value - JSON → real types (arrays, objects, booleans, numbers)
+key = value - JSON → useful types such as arrays, objects, booleans, and numbers

 🧯 Why does YINI exist?